 Tip: Always refer to requirement specifications as well as user stories while creating functional tests.

-Among various software testing approaches, Regression Testing ensures that after making amendments or upgrades to the software, new problems haven't been introduced into the system.
+Regression Testing ensures that recent changes or enhancements do not introduce defects into existing, previously stable functionality.
 This testing type confirms that all previously working features continue to function properly.

 Why it matters: Software keeps changing and Regression Testing is the gateway in ensuring that new updates do not disrupt existing functionalities.